Health Science Division, 413.552.2030

 All applicants must meet the following requirements at the time of their application:

-College Placement testing (CPT) must be completed within two years of application deadline demonstrating the following placement:
+College Placement Testing (CPT) must be completed within two years of the application deadline and demonstrate the following:

-Math Proficiency/Placement: ≥ 82 in Algebra or completion of MTH 095 or MTH 099 with a C- or better, or comparable course from an accredited college or university.
+- Math Proficiency/Placement: ≥ 82 in Algebra, completion of MTH 095 or MTH 099 at HCC, or completion of a comparable course with a C- or better from another accredited college or university.

-English Proficiency/Placement: ≥ 70 in Reading and ≥ 80 in Sentence Skills portion of the CPT or ability to enter college-level coursework in English.
-English competency may also be demonstrated through college coursework (i.e completion of ENG 101 or equivalent course from an accredited college or university).
+- English Proficiency/Placement: ≥ 70 in Reading and ≥ 80 in the Sentence Skills portion of the CPT or ability to enter college level coursework in English.
+English competency may also be demonstrated through college coursework (i.e completion of ENG 101 or equivalent course).

-Completion of Anatomy and Physiology I and Anatomy and Physiology II prior to the application deadline is strongly encouraged.
-Nursing students must achieve a C+ or better in all nursing and laboratory sciences courses (A&P I and II) to remain in and graduate from the program.
-Applicants currently working in a health care field can petition to lengthen the time that their laboratory science coursework is transferable to the Nursing Program by completing the Laboratory Science Petition Form in the Nursing Information Packet.
+Completion of Anatomy and Physiology I (BIO 217 ) and Anatomy and Physiology II (BIO 218 ) prior to the application deadline is strongly encouraged.
+Nursing students must achieve a C+ or better in all nursing and laboratory sciences courses (BIO 217 -BIO 218 , BIO 229 ) to remain in and graduate from the program.
+Applicants currently working in the health care field can petition to lengthen the time that their laboratory science coursework is transferable into the Nursing Program by completing the Laboratory Science Petition Form in the Nursing Information Packet.

-Please see the Nursing Information Packet for important information concerning required documentation and requirements for admission.
-Applicants for the Practical Nurse Program are reminded that transportation is the responsibility of the student, including to various clinical sites.
+Please see the Nursing Information Packet for other important information concerning required documentation and requirements for admission.
+Applicants for the Nursing Program are reminded that transportation is the responsibility of the student, including to various clinical sites.